IMG

 The Attenborough Nature Center (normally open from 9.30am - 4.00pm) offers facilities including a cafe, shop and WCs.

-There are four hides (normally open from 9-4pm) including the elevated Tower Hide at the centre of the reserve which offers particularly good views of the main lakes and scrape.
+There are four hides (normally open from 9-4pm) and a number of blinds overlookig the lakes.
+The elevated Tower Hide at the centre of the reserve offers particularly good views of the main lakes and scrape.
+The Delta Hide offers views of the reedbeds and with patience bitterns might be seen here.
+As of 2024, access to the hides requires a code which can be obtained from the Nature Centre during opening hours.

 Provide information about what type of facilities are available at